Stag Hound: Mutiny

 “Up till the time of her loss the Stag Hound seems to have been unusually free from accidents.
 True, she lost spars on her first voyage, but so did most all the early clippers and her after record shows that the underwriters were seldom called on ...
 She had one mutiny on board, at Anjer, in 1860, where the first and second mate were reported stabbed by members of the crew.
 Captain Hussey was in command at the time."

-Loss of the ship
+Burning

 A fire broke out on board about 45 mi. south of Pernambuco, Aug.
 2, 1861, at 1 AM, as the ship was en route from Sunderland, England under Capt.
 Wilson, bound for San Francisco with a cargo of coal.
 The crew was able to contain the fire until 5 PM, when they had launched four lifeboats and salvaged what was possible.
 At that point, the ship burned rapidly, and within one hour the masts went over the side.
 The lifeboats and crew put in at Pernambuco the following morning.